MorrissyLab/morrissylab.github.io/pages/team.md

 {% include team_member member_name="Noelle" full_name="Noelle Thundathil" bio="Noelle is a first-year Health Sciences Honours student majoring in Bioinformatics.
 Over the past 2 years, she has been volunteering in the Morrissy Lab and exploring her research interests.
 Outside of the lab, Noelle likes to play instruments, and sing." image="/assets/img/team/Noelle.jpg" role="Student" %}

+{% include team_member member_name="Sean" full_name="Sean Grewal" bio="Sean is a first-year student at the University of Calgary working towards a Bachelor of Science in Computer Science.
+He is currently working as a summer student in the Morrissy Lab to further his research interests.
+Outside the lab, some of Sean's hobbies include playing the guitar, watching sports, and hanging out with friends and family." image="/assets/img/team/Sean.jpg" role="Student" %}

 <h2 data-magellan-destination="Alumni">Alumni</h2>
 <a name="Alumni"></a>